 Cllr Rob Williams

 Cllr Williams is Chair of the Parish Council.
-He represents the Council on the C5 Cheltenham Parish Councils group, the Friends of Leckhampton Hill and Charlton Kings Common (FOLK) and the Cheltenham Flood and Drainage Group.
+He represents the Council on the C5 Cheltenham Parish Councils group and the Cheltenham Youth Work project.

 Unusually, as Chair of the Parish Council, I don't actually live in Charlton Kings!
 My family moved to Gloucestershire from Derbyshire in 1999 and we set up home in Charlton Kings.
 I 'retired' in 2010, after 40 years' service in Natural England and its predecessor organisations as the government's advisors on Nature Conservation, where I worked on land management research, conservation advice to landowners and engagement with regional partners.
 Looking forward to a blissful life actually enjoying the countryside I had helped to protect and shape, I was approached to join the Parish Council and it seemed like a good idea at the time; although I must say that it has continued to feel that way over the last ten years!
 My initial passion was to improve our allotment stock that had been passed to us, in a poor condition, in 2002 and to build up better facilities for our 200 tenants (now 250).
 I liked (most of) the people I was working with and in partnership with our then Chairman we felt that this could be a local organisation that could really work for us all.
 In my time, I have chaired every committee, cleared every pile of allotment rubbish and written more policies than anyone should reasonably be expected to read and finally serve as Chair of your Parish Council since the elections in May 2018.
 Our family moved to Prestbury in 2017, but the '3-mile rule' allows me to continue to be a Parish Councillor in Charlton Kings.